-The Brenner Highway A13, which leads from Austria to Italy over the Brenner Pass, requires a toll.
 The toll in Austria is an additional fee in addition to the vignette and is levied on highways and expressways where maintenance costs are significantly higher due to their location and traffic load compared to most roads.
 For cars up to 3.5 tonnes total weight, the toll replaces the vignette on toll-required sections, which is necessary for all highways and expressways in Austria.
 However, an additional vignette is usually still required in Austria, as it is needed for most entry and exit routes.

 Italy and Austria have different toll and vignette systems, and the Italian Brenner Highway A22 becomes the Austrian Highway A13 at the border.
 While the toll for A13 can be purchased at toll stations at the border or online, and the vignette for non-toll-required highways and expressways in Austria can be purchased online, at many gas stations, and toll stations, A22 operates as a closed system where the toll amount depends on the distance traveled.
 The toll is calculated and paid in cash or by credit card at toll stations at the respective highway exits.
 Payment can also be made using the Viacard, a prepaid card for toll payment on Italian highways.
 You can calculate the costs for the A22 route here.
 The costs for the Brenner toll are distance-dependent: